Chrisfaherty/CI_PP2_SCC/README.md

 ## Project Goals

 ### User Goals
+* Finding an add that I can use as a shopping list,
+* Having a fun game on the app as well,
-* Finding a Way to quickly calculate the sum of items
+* Having a way to give feedback and sugestions,
+* Having a minimalist design where it is only nessessary information available.

 ### Site Owner Goals
-* Provide a way for small cafe owners to calculate the sume of items effectivally.
+* Provide a way for users to add remove and mark items in a shopping list,
+* Provide a fun interactive game that the user can play,
+* provide a method to give product feedback for future itterations.

 ## User Experience

 ### Target Audience
+* People that make lists,
-* People with small cafes or stores
+* People looking to track tasks or items,
+* People looking for a fun matching game.

 ### User Requirements and Expectations
-* A intuative navigation bar.
+* A intuative navigation bar,
-* All relevent information can be found with out an issue.
+* All relevent information can be found with out an issue,
-* All buttons can be pressed easily and are large enough on all screen sizes.
+* All buttons can be pressed easily and are large enough on all screen sizes,
-* Straight forward way to update the pricing for each item.
+* Straight forward way to add check and remove items from the list,
-* A site that is Accessability focused
+* A site that is Accessability focused,
-* A clear method to contact support.
+* A clear method to submit feedback,
+* A fun game to pass time.

 ### User Stories

 #### First-time  User
 1. As a first time user, I want to be able to intuatively tell how I use the app.
-2. As a first time user, I want to be able to clear the calculation with one button.
+2. As a first time user, I want to be able to add remove and check list items.
-3. As a first time user, I want to know the contact information.
+3. As a first time user, I want to know how to submit feedback.
-4. As a first time user, I want to know how to set up the check out screen.
+4. As a first time user, I want to know how to access and play the game.
-5. As a first time user, I want to be able to update my pricing with out contacting support.
+5. As a first time user, I want to be able to reset the game to play again.

 #### Returning User
-6. As a returning user, I want to be able to quickly set up the app for the day.
+6. As a returning user, I want to be able to quickly add items again and check them of during the day.
-7. As a returning user, I want to be able to access the social media links.
+7. As a returning user, I want to be able to access the developers links.
-8. As a returning user, I want to know the opening times.
+8. As a returning user, I want to have a target score to beat the game,
-9. As a returning user , I want to be able to contact the the team.
+9. As a returning user , I want to be able to submit feedback.
-10. As a returning user, I want to be able to see the updated photos in the gallery.

 #### Site Owner
-11. As the site owner, I want users to keep up to date with package changes.
+10. As the site owner, I want users to keep up to date site updates,
-12. As the site owner, I want users to be able to see the weekly events.
+11. As the site owner, I want users to be able to submit feedback.
-13. As the site owner, I want users to be able to subscribe to the package they want.
+12. As the site owner, I want users to be able to complete the tasks they require.
-14. As the site owner, I want users to be able to contact us.
+13. As the site owner, I want users to be able to have some fun.

 ## Design